 Religious, political or chain letters, or offensive material is prohibited and may not be sent using Campus Mail.
 Mail, which appears to violate these rules, will be returned to the sender’s department.

-Additionally, assistance is provided upon request anytime there is a departmental need.
+Additionally, assistance and consultation is provided upon request anytime there is a departmental need.
 Call 474-2436 for information.

 UWF departments and mailers are responsible for budgeting and accounting for postage expenses, preparing mail in accordance with USPS rules and regulations and this Postal Guide, addressing mail correctly and submitting mail with the properly completed UWF Postal Charge Memo.
 Mail must be properly addressed and the return address must include the department/office name.
 Organizations and departments should use this guide for preparing all mail and follow the procedures outlined.